BlueBirdBack/NoDogeTweeter/README.md

 After installing the extension, simply visit Twitter, and the logo should be automatically reverted to the original one.

+## Known Issues

+- The extension currently does not support Twitter's dark mode

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.